microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SAMPLESOLUTIONSETUPGUIDE.md

 1. Create a new Branch based on **your default branch** in the Repo called **ALMAcceleratorSampleSolution**

-   >  [NOTE!]
-This branch will be your v-next branch in the repo.
+   >  [!NOTE] This branch will be your v-next branch in the repo.
 All development work should be branched from this branch to a developers personal working branch and then merged into the v-next branch in order to push to Validation and Testing.
 Later when a release is ready the v-next branch can be merged into the main or default branch.

    ![image-20210505162502432](.attachments/SAMPLESOLUTIONSETUPGUIDE/image-20210505162502432.png)